awsdocs/amazon-kendra-developer-guide/doc_source/deploying-search-experience-no-code.md

     experience_endpoints = experience_response["Endpoints"]

-    print("Wait for Kendra to create the experience.")
+    print("Wait for Amazon Kendra to create the experience.")

     while True:
-        # Get the experience description
+        # Get the details of the experience, such as the status
         experience_description = kendra.describe_experience(
             Endpoints = experience_endpoints
         )
         status = experience_description["Status"]
         print(" Creating experience.
 Status: "+status)
         time.sleep(60)
         if status != "CREATING":
             break